 Our goal is to mentor physicians to become clinical experts in hospice and palliative medicine and develop the skills necessary to become effective and caring palliative care providers.
 The experiences are broad-based and designed to instill our fellows with clinical and leadership skills that they can use in their careers to provide optimal hospice and palliative care in their communities.
 Our overall educational goals are:

-1. To train physicians to provide high quality, evidence-based palliative, hospice and end-of-life care across a variety of settings
+1. To train physicians to provide high quality, evidence-based palliative, hospice and end-of-life care across a variety of

 2. To teach fellows to provide medical leadership while functioning as a collaborative interdisciplinary team member

 3. To promote the highest standards of professionalism.